 A police report must be made to the Texas Department of Transportation within 10 days of the accident if any party suffered bodily injury.
 Texas law requires drivers to report a crash any time that a crash results in injury, death, or property damage of $1,000 or more.
 Failure to report may induce a fine up to $5,000 and/or imprisonment.

 Police officers are typically dispatched to accidents if there are reported injuries or fatalities, the accident is blocking traffic, at least one driver may be intoxicated, or if the drivers are fighting or otherwise being disruptive.
-If the police don’t arrive or are unable to meet you at the accident scene, you can submit a report at the nearest police station on your own or download a police report online and mail it in.
+If the police don’t arrive or are unable to meet you at the accident scene, you can submit a report at the nearest police station on your own or submit a police report online.

 Contact Your Insurance Company